nboldhq/docs/src/quickstart/set-up-or-change-the-service-account.md

 ---
-status: draft
+status: published
 tags: []
 author: Kristina Konstantynova
 position: 8

 ---
-# 🤖 Set up or change the Service Account
+# Set up or change the Service Account

 To set up or change the Service Account, you just need to follow these steps: